Choosing a pot for your cannabis plant is an essential task in growing cannabis, perhaps the most important.

 If you are limited in the number of plants or the growing space or if you want to grow some very large cannabis plants it is best to use 10-15 liter pots.

 Large pots can also be used if you have a lot of space.
-You could even consider 20-litre pots.
+You could even consider 20-liter pots.

 By stimulating good root growth early on in this phase you prepare yourself for a good harvest.
 Because the plant has many roots during the flowering phase, your plant can absorb all the water and nutrients it needs, increasing the quantities produced.